-It is also possible to use the services of a Discretionary Fund Manager, with whom you agree an Investment Mandate, including a further discussion about risk, who then manages your money for you on a ‘discretionary basis’ to achieve your investment objectives.
+It is also possible to use the services of a Discretionary Fund Manager, with whom you agree an investment mandate (based on your specific investment objectives and risk profile), who then manages your money on a discretionary basis to achieve your financial goals.

 How is Assurance Vie taxed?